 To register for the course click here:

 What you will learn

-This new course will prepare you for the coming revolution in Digital Holograms.
-Laser Holograms (so-called because they require lasers in order to create them) have been with us for nearly 60 years, but it has taken until now for the technology to evolve to the point where digital holographic displays are practical.
+This course will prepare you for the coming revolution in Digital Holograms.
+Optical Holograms have been with us for nearly 60 years, but it has taken until now for the technology to evolve to the point where digital holographic displays are practical.
 We are at the beginning of a new era of holographic imaging and this course is designed to educate you about what is already here and to prepare you for what is to come.

 For the full curriculum click here:

 The instructor for this course is Linda Law, a Holographic and Digital artist involved in the field of Holography since 1975 - in Holographic Research, Fine Art, curating exhibitions of Holograms, teaching classes and writing about this astonishing medium.
 Her early days in research at NY Institute of Technology (where she was the assistant director of the Center for Optics, Lasers and Holography) exposed her to the cutting edge of Computer Graphics Research at NYIT’s Computer Graphics Lab and began a journey towards working with what is now being manifested as Digital Holograms.